Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Without much effort we have been led to the presence of spin $2$ particles.
-In principle we cannot still identify these states with gravitons since we are dealing with free bosonic strings and we have no interaction between them.
-However, when we introduce interactions in String Theory following the Polyakov prescription (see below) it is possible to show that the scattering amplitudes for these states in the low energy limit are described by the linearized Einstein-Hilbert action, so they can be consistently identified with the graviton.
-This is one of the main features of String Theory: every closed string theory (and all of them in the interacting case) contains a massless state of spin $2$.
+Maybe the most remarkable feature of this analysis is that, without much effort, we have found that the spectrum of the bosonic string contains a massless spin-2 particle.
+Its identification with the physical graviton might seem a bit too hasty.
+However, once we introduce string interaction using the prescription to be presented in the next section, it is possible to show that scattering amplitudes of these spin-2 states are described in the low energy limit by the linearized Einstein-Hilbert action, so they can be consistently identified with the graviton.
+This is one of the most relevant features of string theory: every free closed string theory, and all theories of interacting strings, contain a massless spin-2 state.

-We should remark that the existence of a graviton state is also a consequence of working in the critical dimension $d=26$.
-Gravitons seem to be excluded from the spectrum in non-critical dimensions.
-Thus, if we want to use String Theory to unify gravity with other interactions we should work in the critical dimension.
-More generally, in String Theory it is now clear that the notion of dimension is encoded in the central extension of the matter Virasoro algebra.
-We want to have $c=26$, although the contribution from ``geometrical'' dimensions may be smaller than $26$.
-By adding up different CFT's without a geometrical interpretation we can reach the critical value for $c$.
+It should be stressed that the existence of a graviton state is a consequence of working in the critical dimension, as gravitons seem to be excluded from the spectrum of non-critical strings.
+Thus, if we want to use string theory to unify gravity with other interactions we are forced to take~$d=26$.
+It is clear that the notion of dimension in string theory is encoded in the value of the central extension of the Virasoro algebra.
+We need to have $c=26$, although the contribution from ``geometrical'' dimensions may be smaller than this number, since the critical value of~$c$ can be reached by adding up different CFTs without a geometrical interpretation.